Taiwan-EU Relations

 Political relations

-Taiwan’s representative office in Luxembourg was closed in 2002.
+Taiwan’s representative office in Luxembourg was closed in 2002, with its functions taken over by the Taipei Representative Office in the EU and Belgium.
 The function of this office was afterwards taken over by the Taipei Representative Office in the EU and Belgium.
 The “Luxembourg Trade and Investment Office, Taipei” was established in October 2009.

-The Luxembourgish Parliament unanimously passed a motion regarding Taiwan on May 17, 2022, calling on the Luxembourgish government to continue to strengthen economic, scientific and cultural relations with Taiwan.
-Moreover, in 2022, 2023, and 2024 the Government of Luxembourg supported Taiwan’s participation as an observer in the technical meetings of the World Health Organization (WHO) at the World Health Assembly (WHA).
+The Luxembourg Parliament unanimously passed a motion regarding Taiwan on May 17, 2022, calling on the Luxembourgish government to continue to strengthen economic, scientific and cultural relations with Taiwan.
+Moreover, from 2022 through 2026, the Government of Luxembourg has consistently voiced its support for Taiwan’s participation as an observer in the technical meetings of the World Health Organization (WHO) during the World Health Assembly (WHA).

 On April 24, 2024, the Luxembourg Parliament once again passed a motion in favor of Taiwan, calling on the Luxembourg government to support Taiwan’s technical participation as an observer in the World Health Organization (WHO) and the World Health Assembly (WHA), as well as its participation as an observer in other functional international organizations, in order to make use of Taiwan’s medical expertise and experience.
 The motion also emphasizes that peace and stability in the Indo-Pacific region is a fundamental interest of the EU and Luxembourg, and calls on the Luxembourg government to commit itself to maintaining the status quo in the Taiwan Strait.
 Furthermore, it calls on the government to support the deepening of economic and trade cooperation between the EU and Taiwan, and to continue to strengthen exchanges and cooperation between Taiwan and Luxembourg in the economic, scientific, cultural, educational and public health care sectors.

-Luxembourg Chamber of Deputies Delegation visited Taiwan from April 6 to 11, 2025.
-The members of the delegation included MPs Stéphanie Weydert, Ben Polidori, Liz Braz, and Ricardo Marques.
+A delegation from the Luxembourg Chamber of Deputies visited Taiwan from April 6 to 11, 2025.
+The delegation included MPs Stéphanie Weydert, Ben Polidori, Liz Braz, and Ricardo Marques.

 In recent years, the substantive cooperation between Taiwan and Luxembourg in various fields has yielded many concrete results.
 The Agreement for the Avoidance of Double Taxation and the Prevention of Fiscal Evasion with respect to Taxes on Income and on Capital was signed on 19 December 2011.
 Other agreements and MoUs on issues such as financial oversight, stock exchanges, education, aviation, and working holidays have also been signed.